Astro's Cha Eun-woo to Bae Suzy: K-pop icons who have starred in Korean movies and dramas

 Check our complete list on K-dramas to watch!

-Most popular K-pop stars who have acted in Korean movies and dramas
+Most popular K-pop idols who have acted in Korean movies and dramas

 IU